 Sous Vide Egg Bites are healthy, nutritious, and flavorful with a velvety texture – perfectly cooked EVERY TIME!
-Whether you need something quick to grab and go, or you’re on a low carb or Keto diet, these DIY Starbucks sous vide egg bites are a delicious breakfast great for Meal Prep!
-You’ll get the inspiration with these 12 best sous vide egg bites recipes.
+Whether you need something quick to grab and go, or you’re on a low carb or Keto diet, these DIY Starbucks sous vide egg bites are a delicious breakfast, great for meal prep!

 Why Sous Vide Egg Bites?